hideyukiinada/od/README.md

 With these steps, you now have labelImg installed in your Applications folder.

 ## Step 3.3.
 Mark a location in each image
-Marking a location for each object means:
+Marking a location or annotation for each object means:

 * Identify an object in each image
+* Assign a label to each object
-* Marking a bounding box for each object.
+* Marking a bounding box for each object

 At the end of this step, for each image file, you want to have a corresponding XML file that containing the coordinates of objects in the image.